 With aerial perspective, the middle ground will have slightly less detail and slighter lighter tones than your foreground, but with some planning, it doesn’t have to be that way.

 An obvious way to get around that is to include elements of detail in the middle ground – landmarks or elements that stand out.
-Buildings, trees, animals etc.
+Buildings, trees, animals etc. These elements will also impact the overall atmosphere in your image, so choose wisely!

 With atmospheric perspective, we would expect the background or sky to be the lightest in tones and the lowest in details.